SparseLinearAlgebra/spbla/docs/joss/paper.md

 # Statement of need

+Answering research questions in data analysis often involves expressing the solution in terms of matrix/vector operations.
+This way it is possible to leverage a set of a powerful sparse linear algebra libraries.
-Sparse matrices are widely applicable in data analysis and `GraphBLAS API` provides a set of unified building linear algebra based blocks for reducing data analysis algorithms to sparse linear algebra operations.
+`GraphBLAS API` provides a set of unified linear algebra based building blocks for reducing analysis algorithms to sparse linear algebra operations.
 While GPGPU utilization for high-performance linear algebra is common, the high complexity of GPGPU programming makes the implementation of the complete set of sparse operations on GPGPU challenging.
 Thus, it is worth addressing this problem by focusing on a basic but still important case — sparse Boolean algebra.